-- i. explain the characteristics of the scientific methods
+- explain the characteristics of the scientific methods

-- ii. describe the types of research
+- describe the types of research

-- iii. define some key terms in research.
+- define some key terms in research.

-3.1 Characteristics of Scientific Methods
+Characteristics of Scientific Methods

-- approach to problem solving.
+- i.
+Order and Control: Scientific methods follow a systematic approach to problem solving.
 The aspect of control concerns the effort made to reduce interference in the study situation.
-Foe example, in a study to explore the relationship between diet and heart disease, the researcher must take steps to control other possible causes of heart disease like stress, cigarette smoking, as well as age and sex. - 2.
+Foe example, in a study to explore the relationship between diet and heart disease, the researcher must take steps to control other possible causes of heart disease like stress, cigarette smoking, as well as age and sex. - ii.
 Empiricism: The scientific method searches for evidence (empirical real) through observations, verified through our sense organs sight, taste, touch, smell, and hearing.
 E.g. the colour of a patient's eye, the presence or absence of skin inflammation.
-Sometimes, our senses may not record fully what is real and so, extensions of our senses are used to collect the empirical evidence in the form of instruments, equipment, tools e.g. weighing scale, thermometer, questionnaires, or other instruments that aid the senses to gather the necessary information. - 3.
+Sometimes, our senses may not record fully what is real and so, extensions of our senses are used to collect the empirical evidence in the form of instruments, equipment, tools e.g. weighing scale, thermometer, questionnaires, or other instruments that aid the senses to gather the necessary information. - iii.
 Generalization: The goal of science is to understand phenomena or occurrences.
 The pursuit of knowledge is focused on more generalized understanding of relationships among events.
 The ability to go beyond the specifics at hand is an important aspect of the scientific method, and that is generalization.
-The generalizability of research findings is an important criterion for evaluating the quality of the research.

-4. Theory Development: Scientific generalizations are enhanced by the development of theories.
+The generalizability of research findings is an important criterion for evaluating the quality of the research. - iv.
+Theory Development: Scientific generalizations are enhanced by the development of theories.
 Theories represent a method of organizing integrating, and deriving abstract views about the manner of relationships that exist between phenomena or variables.
 They provide the opportunity for explaining how and why phenomena are related to one another, and for predicting the occurrence of future events and relationships.

-3.2 Types of Research
+1.4 Types of Research

-- satisfy a desire to increase the knowledge base in an area of interest.
+i.
+Basic or Pure Research is investigation or study carried out to satisfy a desire to increase the knowledge base in an area of interest.
 Basic or pure research provides the baseline information in the area of knowledge which could be necessary to undertake further research in that area.
-For example, a research to establish factors responsible for poor compliance to dietary regimen by diabetic patients will result in a list of many factors.
-Those factors could form the basis for more research in the future that could lead to certain important decisions in the care of diabetic patients. - 2.
+For example, research to establish factors responsible for poor compliance to dietary regimen by diabetic patients will result in a list of many factors.
+Those factors could form the basis for more research in the future that could lead to certain important decisions in the care of diabetic patients.

+- ii.
 Applied Research is the research whose findings could have immediate practical utility.
 The result of research could be used to solve a problem, make a decision and develop new programmes, products or procedures.
-Applied research could also be used to evaluate a programme, product or procedure. - 3.
+Applied research could also be used to evaluate a programme, product or procedure. - iii.
 Experimental Research is research that requires manipulation of some of the variables after the research subjects have been divided into treatment groups.
-Explanatory studies come under this group and are able to provide a cause-effect relationship between variables under study.

-4. Non Experimental Research is one where the study subjects are studied as they are in the natural environment without any manipulation or active effort to control them.
-Exploratory and descriptive studies come under the non experimental research.
+Explanatory studies come under this group and are able to provide a cause-effect relationship between variables under study. - iv.
+Non-Experimental Research is one where the study subjects are studied as they are in the natural environment without any manipulation or active effort to control them.
+Exploratory and descriptive studies come under the non-experimental research.
 Exploratory and descriptive researches seek to explore or identify the kinds of factors responsible for the variables under investigation.
 The final result is a list or factors as revealed by the respondents in the research.